bardiir/docker-auto-caesium/README.md

 ```

 This will mount the folder `/path/to/your/image/files` into the docker image and convert all files within the folder replacing image files with optimized versions and leaving everything that cannot be optimized without errors as is.

+## Disclaimer

+The software used in this container is far from beeing stable.
+As this container does replace files inline make sure to keep a backup of all files at any time prior to using this as this can corrupt data.